mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

-Once you are ready to contribute the code back to the main (``upstream``) ccpp-physics repository, you need to create a `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ (see `Creating a pull request`_).
+Once you are ready to contribute the code back to the main (``upstream``) ccpp-physics repository, you need to create a `pull request (PR) <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ (see `Creating a pull request`_).
 In order to do so, you first need to create your own fork of this repository (see `Creating Forks`_) and configure your fork as an additional remote destination, which we typically label as ``origin``.
 For example:

 .. code-block:: console